jackwimbish/retreat-platform/retreat_platform_overview.md

 4. **SSO Integration:** Sign in with your Google account or other common SSO providers.

-5. **Event Calendar:** A calendar for group events.
-Admins should be able to post to the calendar, participants should be able to view.
+5. **Email Notifications:** A notification system to alert admins and participants of new issue reports.

-6. **Email Notifications:** A notification system to alert admins and participants of new issue reports.
+6. **Alert System:** Send e-mail alerts and show alerts on the home page for emergencies or sudden events.

 ## 6. Measures of Success